stacykutyepov/stacykutyepov/README.md

 ### Hi, how are you? 👋

-- 😎 I am a Front-End Developer with a passion for design and marketing.
+- 😎 I am Front-End Developer with a passion for design and marketing.
 - 📝 Check out my [portfolio](https://codemyjourney.netlify.app/) 📝
 - 📜 Download my [resumé](https://codemyjourney.netlify.app/resume-software-engineer.pdf)
 - 📫 Shoot me an [email](mailto:i.kutyepov@gmail.com) or add me on [LinkedIn](https://www.linkedin.com/in/stacykutyepov) :)